 The most widely practiced Agile method, is Scrum.
-As both the focus on incremental delivery, Agile software development using Scrum methods highlights team success dynamics.
+The focus on incremental delivery, Agile software development using Scrum methods highlights team success dynamics.
 Across Agile and Scrum the key: everyday calibrate, shift, plan, and validate.

-In this Scrum refresh I have a few items that I need to account and change, here is a first change that come from this Scrum Guide Revision video.
+In this Scrum refresh I have a few items that I need to account and change, here is a first change, from this Scrum Guide Revision video:

 These points come about 26 minutes into the video, see below for full video.

 Earlier this year I partnered with Scrum.org to develop the Software Development Diagram using Nexus scaled Scrum Development.
-At that time they presented a coaching opportunity to me for around the Daily Stand Up, a common Agile practice for daily development team focus on 24-hours at a time.
+At that time they presented a coaching opportunity to me with the Daily Stand Up, a common Agile practice for daily development focus ot 24-hours.

 To enable rapid feedback and transparency the Daily Scrum is critical.
 The focus is on the Sprint goal to win this Sprint.

 The Scrum.org concern about what the stand up had come to mean and many of the inefficiency measures adopted, for both practice as well as conditions such as distributed teams and colleagues with physical limitation to comfortably stand up.
 The event name change is Daily Scrum, very logical some things are.

 Here are other nuggets for the Daily Scrum.

 In 2013 we tried to focus on Scrum goal, will we win this Sprint.
 Now some look at the backlog or Scrum board and focus on what will move those stories the fastest to done?
 Jeff Sutherland